-Children enrolling in MinnesotaCare who do not qualify for the \$48 annual premium described above, and adults enrolling in the program, are charged a subsidized premium based upon a sliding scale.
-The premium charged ranges from 1.5 percent to 9.8 percent of gross family income.10 The minimum premium is \$4 per person per month.
+Children enrolling in MinnesotaCare who do not qualify for the \$4 fixed monthly premium described above, and adults enrolling in the program, are charged a subsidized premium based upon a sliding scale.
+The premium charged ranges from 1.5 percent to 8.8 percent of gross family income.14 The minimum premium is \$4 per person per month.